huangwei-pku/huangwei-pku.github.io/research.md

 **Too Busy to Be Cured?** with Xiangyuan Ding, Yuqi Ta and Yi Zhou.

 **The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan.
+(Under Review)

-**Gender Peer Effects and Social Determinants in a High-Stakes Examination** with Xinzheng Shi and Ming-ang Zhang.
+**Gender Peer Effects and Social Determinants in a High-Stakes Examination.** with Xinzheng Shi and Ming-ang Zhang.
+(Under Review)

-**Digital Technology, Elderly Support, and Health: Evidence from Broadband China Policy** with Qingyuan Li, Xiaoyan Lei, and Yan Shen.
+**Digital Technology, Elderly Support, and Health: Evidence from Broadband China Policy.** with Qingyuan Li, Xiaoyan Lei, and Yan Shen.
+(Under Review)

-**Stock Market Crash, Peer Stockholding, and Household Potfolio Choice** with Yanfei Dong, and Yiping Huang.
+**Stock Market Crash, Peer Stockholding, and Household Potfolio Choice.** with Yanfei Dong, and Yiping Huang.
+(Under Review)

 ### Working in Progress